aws-samples/aws-draco/README.md

 * `Test`: This retains the most recent 3 copies, irrespective of time.
 * `Weekly`: this retains a rolling 7 days,
 * `Fortnightly`: this retains a rolling 14 days,
-* `Biweekly`: this retains two, one for each of the past two weeks,
+* `Biweekly`: this retains two: a weekly for the previous week and the most recent daily for the current week,
+* `SemiMonthly`: this retains 16: the last two weeks of daily snapshots and two weekly snapshots (for weeks 3 and 4),
 * `Monthly`: this retains a rolling month of daily snapshots,
 * `CurrentMonth`: this retains only those snapshots in the current month,
-* `Standard`: This retains the moste recent daily for a week, the most recent weeklies for a month, the most recent monthlies for a year, and the most recent yearly for 7 years.
+* `Standard`: This retains the most recent daily for a week, the most recent weeklies for a month, the most recent monthlies for a year, and the most recent yearly for 7 years.

 After a snapshot is copied to DR, all of the snapshots of that type in the DR account are reviewed and the **current** policy for the source database or volume is applied.
 This allows the retention policy to be altered and automatically propagate to the DR account.

+To see examples of the policies follow the instructions in [Testing](test/README.md)

 ## Costs

 Minimal.
 See the approximate [cost calculation](COST.md)

+## Limits

+Your DR account must have the snapshot limit set so that all the desired snapshots can be retained.
+The default limit is 50.
+If this limit is exceeded DRACO cannot function and will log an ERROR message to CloudWatch logs.

 # Installation